Usbellows logo.png

 • Chemical plants to handle dynamic forces associated with chemical reactions, temperature variations and corrosive environments.

-• Power plants Fossil Fuel and Nuclear plants to manage vibrations and thermal axial expansion that could stress components and fixed equipment.
+• Fossil fuel and nuclear power plants to manage vibrations and thermal axial expansion that could stress components and fixed equipment.

 PT&P REF.
 ORIGINAL POST 02052019